 My early experiences solidified my dedication to serving Colorado.
 I studied economics at Fort Lewis College in order to understand how to best serve my friends, my family, my Colorado.
 I went on to earn an MBA at Georgetown University with the goal of gaining tools to manage complex systems.
 I entered the workforce gaining private, public, and education experience as a process and change consultant.
 I started a nonprofit focused on Foster Care reform and became a foster parent in order to have a deep impact on children who need someone to believe in them.
-I became the leader of a nonprofit dedicated providing wraparound and mental health services to some of the most forgotten among us, and conceived and implemented innovative new programming aimed at supporting those impacted by the opioid epidemic in Northern Colorado.
+I became the leader of a healthcare organization dedicated providing wraparound and mental health services to some of the most forgotten among us, and I conceived and implemented innovative new programming aimed at supporting those impacted by the opioid epidemic in Northern Colorado.

 Healing and Hope

 Ultimately my story is one of healing and hope.
 I am experienced in healing trauma and division.
-I understand intimately how to bring a child to a place where he can achieve in school; how to create healthcare policy that is compassionate and cost-effective; how to have an eye for balancing the sometimes clashing needs of different interests.
+I understand intimately how to bring a child to a place where (s)he can achieve in school; how to create healthcare policy that is compassionate and cost-effective; how to have an eye for balancing the sometimes clashing needs of different interests.
 I am qualified, inspired, and ready to bring this message and experience to the Colorado legislature as your State Senator.